Auxiliary-assisted energy distillation from quantum batteries: Conclusion

-Finally, we showed that if a non-zero amount of interaction can be switched on between the auxiliary and the battery for an infinitesimal time-interval, energy can be extracted from any battery state except the ground state.
-Therefore, the set of measurement-passive states has only one element, viz., the ground state. \acknowledgments We acknowledge computations performed using Armadillo.
+\acknowledgments We acknowledge computations performed using Armadillo.
 The research of KS was supported in part by the INFOSYS scholarship.
 We also acknowledge partial support from the Department of Science and Technology, Government of India through the QuEST grant (grant number DST/ICPS/QUST/Theme- 3/2019/120).